solarslurpi/GrowBuddies/rst-test-files/index_RST.md

 - the humidity / temperature in an ideal range (see VPD for more information).
 - a living soil bed at the ideal soil moisture (see Living Soil for more information).
 - a level of CO2 that is higher than is in the air ( TODO ).
-- distance light is from canopy based on PPFD ( TODO )
 - TBD

 and helps with diagnosing: